|Nutrition Facts (per serving)|

 Place a small amount (1/2 teaspoon to 1 teaspoon) of filling in the middle of each wrapper.
 Now lift up the sides of the wrappers and pinch them together over the filling.

 Tip: It helps if you wet your fingers as you pinch in order to secure the purse.

 Place the finished purses on a clean plate.
 Continue making the purses in this way until all the filling has been used up.

-When oil is hot enough, use tongs to lay four or five purses on their sides in the pan.
+When the oil is hot enough, use tongs to lay 4 or 5 purses on their sides in the pan.
 Allow to fry 30 seconds, or until they turn golden-brown, then turn over.
 Fry until the purses are uniformly golden-brown, then drain on a clean tea towel or paper towel.
 Keep purses warm in the oven until ready to serve.